Location: Alamance 213

 Prior to arriving at Elon, Ms. Durr was a sustainability consultant for a small engineering and consulting firm in Decatur, GA where she managed the certification process for several LEED projects.
 She is a LEED Accredited Professional and has also served as assistant project manager and assistant LEED certification manager for a construction company in Charlotte, NC.

 Ms. Durr received her bachelor’s degree in environmental science and biology from Monmouth College in Monmouth, IL, and has a master’s degree in earth and environmental resources management from the University of South Carolina (USC) School of the Environment.
 She served as a graduate assistant for the South Carolina Sustainable Universities Initiative (SUI) while attending USC.
-Ms. Durr also has a professional certificate in Campus Sustainability Leadership from the Institute for Global Sustainability at the University of Vermont.
+Ms. Durr is a Certified Sustainability Professional (ISSP-CSP) and also has a professional certificate in Campus Sustainability Leadership from the Institute for Global Sustainability at the University of Vermont.

-She is a member of the U.S. Green Building Council (USGBC) and has served on the Board of the South Carolina Chapter of the USGBC.
+She is a member of the U.S. Green Building Council (USGBC) and currently serves on the USGBC NC Advisory Council and the AASHE STARS Steering Committee.
+She previously served on the Board of the South Carolina Chapter of the USGBC.

 Jessica Bilecki, Education and Outreach Coordinator